Skip to main content

 RENAPER_TRAMITE_ID_NOT_MATCHThe document transaction number does not match the registry.
 Common when the person used an older copy of the ID, the document is expired, or it was reissued; they should verify again with their current, valid ID.

-Why the validation is rejected
+Why the validation may be rejected

 Next Steps